Administration Panel

 Payment

 Internal transaction type used to top up the user's balance.
-This type indicates that the funds come from the antaca system, usually in conjunction with a funding type a debit transaction on the user's balance.
+This type indicates that the funds come from the Antaca system, usually in conjunction with a funding type a debit transaction on the user's balance.

 Top up

 Internal transaction type used to top up end user balance.
-This type indicates that the funds come from outside the antaca system, e.g. payment to an account at a bank branch.
+This type indicates that the funds come from outside the Antaca system, e.g. payment to an account at a bank branch.

 Debit